At sunrise, the gates of Dunnval, barred overnight, creaked open.

 “The Chief is waiting in the Hall,” someone else said.

-Taber was seated at the sole table that was currently set up in the Hall, the rest of them dismantled and pushed aside.
+Taber was seated at the sole table that was currently set up in the Hall, the rest of them dismantled and stacked out of the way.
 He waited for them to approach.
 Behind them, Tyrel heard as many people as possible pushing their way in to watch this.
 So, having reached his position directly across from his father, he spread his feet and linked his hands together behind him, waiting for the commotion to settle.
 Taber said nothing, until there was silence in the Hall.

 “You have been to Banvard?”
 Taber asked.